Try a Free Live AI Golf Lesson TRY FREE

 Notice that the arm externally rotates.
 You're moving your shoulder blade down and in as you go back to throw.
 Sound familiar?

-Nobody throws a ball with the shoulder blade raised up and out - not very far anyway.
-Your natural athletic ability tells you to move the right shoulder blade back and down.
-As the body moves forward, the energy is transferred from the body up through the arm for release.
+Nobody throws a ball with the shoulder blade raised up and out — at least not very far.
+Your natural athletic ability tells you to move the trail shoulder blade back and down.
+As the body moves forward, the energy transfers from the body up through the arm for release.
+For a data-driven look at how your own swing mechanics currently perform, try a free AI swing analysis.

-You may have been taught, somewhere along the line, that "The golf swing is 100% left arm."
+You may have been taught somewhere along the line that "The golf swing is 100% lead arm."

-It may feel like that to the instructors who teach that way, but if you could really get that much power by pulling with the left arm things would look very different in the Major Leagues because they'd be throwing baseballs that way!
-There's just no speed in it, or they'd be doing it too.
+It may feel that way to instructors who teach it, but if you could really generate that much power by pulling with the lead arm, Major League Baseball would look very different — because they'd be throwing baseballs that way!
+There's simply no speed in a pure pull motion, or they'd already be doing it.

-The left arm definitely has an important role to play in the golf swing.
-It creates the shape of the swing, and in a lot of ways it creates the plane and the path, working together with the right arm.
-It also controls the impact alignment, which helps control the club face.
+The lead arm definitely plays an important role in the golf swing.
+It creates the shape of the swing, contributes significantly to the plane and path alongside the trail arm, and controls the impact alignment — which helps control the club face.

-All of these things are very important, but the left arm is mostly in a free-swinging orbit through the swing, while the right arm is providing the power and propulsion because it's more efficient at throwing, and the golf swing is a throwing motion.
+These are all critically important functions, but the lead arm is primarily in a free-swinging orbit through the swing, while the trail arm provides the power and propulsion because it's biomechanically more efficient at throwing — and the golf swing is fundamentally a throwing motion.

-When you swing a golf club you load up on the right, shift your weight, pivot your hips, and then fire your arm.
-It's the exact same concept, the same basic moves, that you use when throwing a ball.
+When you swing a golf club, you load up on the trail side, shift your weight, pivot your hips, and fire your arm.
+It's the exact same concept — the same fundamental sequence of movements — that you use when throwing a ball.

 Golf Swings and Karate Chops